-A significant amount of the Company's financial instruments are carried at fair value.
+A significant amount of the Company's financial instruments is carried at fair value.
 Financial instruments that are carried at fair value on a recurring basis include trading assets, and trading liabilities.
 Additionally, the Company applies the fair value option to a portion of securities purchased under agreements to resell.
-Other financial instruments are measured at fair value on a nonrecurring basis, where the primary measurement basis is not fair value but where fair value is used in specific circumstances after initial recognition, such as to measure impairment.
 In all cases, fair value is determined in accordance with ASC 820.